Billy the Kid's Range War

-Billy the Kid's Range War is a 1941 American Western film directed by Sam Newfield that was the fourth of Producers Releasing Corporation's Billy the Kid film series.
-Despite the film's title and mention of Lincoln County, there is neither a range war nor even a range seen in the film.
+Billy the Kid's Range War is a 1941 American western film directed by Sam Newfield that was the fourth of Producers Releasing Corporation's Billy the Kid film series.
+Despite the film's title and mention of Lincoln County, there is neither a range war nor a range seen in the film.

 This film is the fourth in the "Billy the Kid" film series, produced by PRC from 1940 to 1946.

 Plot

-Once again Billy the Kid is pursued by the law for crimes he hasn't committed.
-With the help of a sympathetic marshal and Mexican range detective, Billy and his cantankerous slingshot wielding sidekick Fuzzy get the chance to clear Billy's name by helping Ellen Gorman, the owner of a stagecoach line menaced by villains backed by a corrupt sheriff.
+Once again, Billy the Kid is pursued by the law for crimes he hasn't committed.
+With the help of a sympathetic marshal and Mexican range detective, Billy and his cantankerous slingshot-wielding sidekick, Fuzzy, get the chance to clear Billy's name by helping Ellen Gorman, the owner of a stagecoach line menaced by villains backed by a corrupt sheriff.